aniketpotabatti/aniketpotabatti/README.md

 ## Hi, I'm Aniket👋

-I'm a data scientist and machine learning enthusiast who is passionate about creating solid ML models and better decision-making.
+I'm a Data Scientist and Machine Learning Enthusiast who is passionate about creating solid ML models and coming up with better decision-making.
 I have experience in a variety of programming languages and technologies, including Python, SQL, Java, C++, JavaScript and Data Analytics.
 I'm also proficient in using machine learning and deep learning libraries such as TensorFlow and PyTorch.

 I enjoy working on personal projects and contributing to open-source projects in my spare time.